tech-srl/id2vec/README.md

 # id2vec

-This project is based on code2vec.
+This project is based on code2vec: https://github.com/tech-srl/code2vec.git

-**Operating id2vec on an Ubuntu machine:**
+##### Operating id2vec on an Ubuntu machine

 First, run the following commands: